Conjugal violence is a universal problem that can affect anyone regardless of their gender, economic status, ethnicity or religious affiliation.

 Emotional or psychological abuse is when a person through words or actions tries to control, frighten, diminish their self-worth or isolates another person.
 This form of abuse can include:

-- Very controlling of the other individuals actions (ex.
-Preventing someone from seeing their friends or family)
+- Very controlling of the other individual’s actions (ie.: preventing someone from seeing their friends or family)

 Forms of emotional abuse considered crimes in Canada can include:

-- Threatening to harm someone or their belongings or threaten to kill someone (article 264.1)
+- Threatening to harm someone or their belongings or threaten to kill someone (section 264.1)

-- Criminal harassment (stalking) which involves repeatedly contacting a person or following them is a crime in Canada and can be found under article 264.
+- Criminal harassment (stalking) involves repeatedly contacting a person without their consent or following them (section 264

 Financial Abuse

-Financial abuse happens when someone uses the money or property of another in an effort to control or exploit them.
+Financial abuse happens when someone uses the money or property of another to control or exploit them.
 It can also be pressuring someone to sign documents they don’t want to or forcing them to sell their belongings or changing a will.

-Therefore, most forms of financial abuse are considered a crime in Canada; including theft (article 322), robbery (article 343) and fraud (article 341).
+Therefore, most forms of financial abuse are considered crimes in Canada, including theft (section 322), robbery (section 343) and fraud (section 380).

 When a criminal act has been committed, the victim or the police department can press charges against the abuser.
 It is important to remember that if you decided to press charges, it is nothing to feel guilty about.
 You were a victim of a crime and by choosing to press charges; you were simply protecting yourself and or your children.

-What is the difference between the court procedures in a civil vs. a criminal case?
+What is the difference between the court procedures in a civil and a criminal case?

-- If it is a civil case (e.g.: divorce or custody):
+If it is a civil case (ie.: divorce or custody):

 - Once a civil conflict has arisen, for instance during a divorce procedure, it is suggested you speak with a lawyer who will represent you in court and help you prepare all the documentation you will need.
 You can also speak to a social worker who will support you emotionally throughout this process.

-- If it is a criminal case (e.g.: conjugal or family violence
+If it is a criminal case (ie.: conjugal or family violence):

 - If your case does go to trial, you will automatically become the primary witness in this case.
-However, you will have the choice to decide whether or not you wish to testify.
-If you chose to testify, you will need to do so in the courthouse.
+However, you will have the choice to decide whether you wish to testify.
+If you decide to testify, you are obliged to do so in the courthouse, unless you are granted certain accommodations, such as being able to testify by videoconference.

 - Once your case has reached this stage, the power to retract your initial complaint is impossible.
 Once the prosecutor has chosen to pursue your aggressor, the case is completely out of your hands.
 This is because Canadian society does not tolerate conjugal violence.